Last updated on June 7, 2025

 Next up is Emergent Ultimatum, which is sort of what Brilliant Ultimatum wanted to be.
 But this one needs some setup in deckbuilding on your part.
 You can easily set up your deck to have three massive and redundant spells that combo kill your opponents.

-For example, this has been used to tutor up combo pieces in the Lotus Field deck in Pioneer.
+For example, this is used to tutor up combo pieces in the Lotus Field deck in Pioneer.

-Grabbing Thassa's Oracle, Tainted Pact, and Demonic Consultation can probably set you up too.
+Grab Thassa's Oracle, Tainted Pact, and Demonic Consultation and you're mostly set up too.
 You get two of the three and basically just win from there regardless of what your opponents choose.

 #2.
 Ruinous Ultimatum